Document Management Pain Points and Challenges

 Document Format and Access

 Even small companies have to deal with thousands of documents that must be managed.
 Very few are aware of the magnitude of their problems associated with managing documents.
 Being able to share documents in a format that everyone can deal with is an issue.
 Can you imagine how long it would take to convert documents to a format everyone can agree on?
 It would be a daunting task.
 Even if you were agreeable to converting all your documents to PDF and HTML, how would you update or edit them?
+You need an effective document management system to get you beyond these problems.

 • I want all these documents to be online but it will take years to convert them to HTML.
 Can we just publish them as is and still make them searchable?